lucalista/shinestacker/docs/main.md

 ## Requirements

 * Python: 3.12 (3.13 may not work due to garbage collection issues)
-* RAM: 16GB+ recommended for >15 images of 20Mpx respolution
+* RAM: 16GB+ recommended for >15 images at 20Mpx resolution

 ## Dependencies